About USETSU presets (English)

 01 WABI-A

-This preset is the crown jewel of the collection.
-I aimed to create an ideal preset that stands the test of time and isn't swayed by trends.
+This is the core preset of the collection.
+I aimed to create a profile that remains consistent regardless of trends.

 02 WABI-B